priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

       location: "Lchang Nang Retreat, Nubra"
       rating: 4
       review: "A fully sustainable eco-stay featuring an organic kitchen garden, offering stunning views of the Trans-Himalayan and Karakoram ranges.
 The food is exceptional, and the atmosphere is serene—ideal for unwinding.
 The only drawback is its location, about 45 minutes away from Diskit and Hunder attractions"
     additional_considerations: "Road back to Leh was still being constructed, so bad patches.
-Drive to Srinaga is going to be fairly long.
+Drive to Srinagar is going to be fairly long.
 If you want to break the drive, do it at Kargil.
-They are a decent place for a midsway top"
+They are a decent place for a midsway stop"

   - day: 17
     title: "The Long Drive - Nubra to Srinagar via Khardung La"